vinczidora89/weather-app/README.md

 <strong>Weather Information</strong>

-The weather information is received from the OpenWeather API (One Call API endpoint for the current weather and forecast, and Historical Weather API for the past weather, both are in metric measurements).
+The weather information is received from the OpenWeatherMap API (One Call API endpoint for the current weather and forecast, and Historical Weather API for the past weather, both are in metric measurements).
 It is  displayed in three components: the current weather with details in a dropdown component, the weather for the next 7 days and the weather for the last 5 days.
 Every day’s weather has their corresponding icon displayed from  OpenWeather API (and there is a fallback icon for the time when that information is not available).

 Until the data from the API is returned, a schematic weather template is displayed as a fallback template in Suspense.
 If there is an error in the request, there is an error message shown.